nedap/formatting-stack/README.md

 It is fully extensible: you can configure the bundled formatters, remove them, and/or add your own.

 Each formatter makes full use of your CPU's cores.

+Linters' reports are presented under a unified format.

 ## Smart code analysis